MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 ## Importing wide data

 Big data mainly comes in two forms, long or wide, each presenting unique challenges.
-Most of the topics in the guide deal with long data, or data with many observations compared to the number of variables or columns.
+The common case is long data, having many observations relative to the number of variables in the data set.
 With wide data, or data sets with a large number of variables, there are specific considerations to take into account during import.

-We highly recommend that you import your wide data into the .xdf format using the *rxImport* function whenever you plan to do repeated analyses on your dataset.
-For wide data with many variables it is especially convenient to store the data in an .xdf file and then read subsets of columns into a data frame in memory for specific analyses.
-Please see earlier sections of this chapter for specifics on importing different data formats into .xdf.
+First, we recommend importing wide data into the .xdf format using the **rxImport** function whenever you plan to do repeated analyses on your dat aset.
+Doing so allows you to read subsets of columns into a data frame in memory for specific analyses.
+For more information, see [Transform and subset data](scaler-user-guide-data-transform.md).

-Section 6 of this chapter mentions multiple ways in which the user can specify variable data types upon import.
-For wide data that contain many categorical variables, the time to import will be substantially improved by using the *colInfo* argument to define the variable levels.
-If an import is done using just the *stringsAsFactors* argument or is done without specifying variable levels using *colInfo*, RSR will go through the data and create new levels on a “first-come, first-served” basis for each factor variable.
-Each time a new level is encountered the metadata has to be updated.
-For a wide dataset with many factor variables this takes a considerable amount of time.
-Using the *colInfo* argument to define the levels first speeds up the import.
+Second, review the data set for categorical variables that can be marked as factors.
+If possible use the *colInfo* argument to define the levels rather than *stringsAsFactors*.
+Explicitly setting the levels results in faster processing speeds because you avoid recomputations of variable metadata whenever a new level is encountered.
+For wide data sets having a very large number of variables, the extra processing due to recomputation can be significant so its worth considering the *colInfo* argument as a way to speed up the import.

-For wide data, it is useful to create the *colInfo* as an object prior to using rxImport.
-The following is an example of defining the colInfo with factor levels for the claims data from an earlier chapter:
+Third, ifyou are using *colinfo*, considering creating it as an object prior to using **rxImport**.
+The following is an example of defining the colInfo with factor levels for the claims data from earlier examples:

 	colInfoList <- list("age" = list(type = "factor",
 	      levels = c("17-20","21-24","25-29","30-34","35-39","40-49","50-59","60+")),